spryker/spryker-docs/docs/marketplace/user/features/202200.0/marketplace-product-approval-process-feature-overview.md

 {% info_block infoBox "Info" %}

-You can configure the logic of statuses on the project level.
+You can configure the logic of the statuses on the project level.

 {% endinfo_block %}